jhpyle/docassemble/_docs/config.md

 ## <a name="inverse navbar"></a>Inverted Bootstrap navbar

-By default, **docassemble** uses the [inverted navbar] option in [Bootstrap] so that the navigation bar stands out from the white background.
+By default, **docassemble** uses [Bootstrap]'s "dark" (formerly known as "inverted") style of navigation bar so that the navigation bar stands out from the white background.
 If you do not want to use the inverted navbar, set the `inverse navbar` to `False`.

 {% highlight yaml %}
 inverse navbar: False